 All of the products tested are well-known and should do well in this test.
-While we do 'create' threats by using publicly available free hacking tools, we do not write unique malware so there is no technical reason why any vendor being tested should do poorly.
+While we do 'create' threats by using publicly available free hacking tools, we don't write unique malware so there is no technical reason why any vendor being tested should do poorly.

-Consequently, it is not a shock to see most products handle the public threats very effectively.
-Even the weaker products protected the target systems in the majority of cases.
-Targeted attacks were also handled well by most.

-Products from Kaspersky and Symantec (Broadcom) protected against all of the public and targeted attacks.
-Bitdefender's missed one targeted attack, while those from Crowdstrike, ESET and Sophos stopped all targeted attacks, but each missed one public threat.
-Microsoft and McAfee products stopped all targeted attacks but missed a handful of public threats, while FireEye missed five public malware attacks and three targeted attacks.
+Consequently, it's not a shock to see all products handle the public threats very effectively.
+Even the weaker products protected the target systems in the vast majority of cases.
+Targeted attacks were handled perfectly by most.
+Only products from Kaspersky and Symantec (Broadcom) protected against all of the public and targeted attacks.
+Bitdefender stopped all of the public threats and missed only one targeted attack.
+Products from ESET, McAfee, Microsoft, Sophos and Trend Micro stopped all targeted attacks but each missed one or two public threats.